Is Love Still Love If It Is Entangled With Violence From a Parent?

-Ultimately, there is always a “who” who does the speaking, a “who” who does the silencing and a “who” who determines the value of experiences.
+Ultimately, there is always a “who” that does the speaking, a “who” that does the silencing and a “who” that determines the value of experiences.

 I picked up this book because “Uzodinma Iweala, author of Beasts of No Nation (book adapted into a Netflix film)” was on the cover.
 I knew that I could expect characters that were full of depth and complexity.
 In the end, I was not disappointed.

 I am thankful for this novel and look forward to reading many more by the author.